aadorian/tt_truffle/README.md

 and if issues of security warnings appear in the terminal, we must execute `npm audit fix`

-By default truffle creates the Migration.sol file.
+By default [truffle](https://www.trufflesuite.com/truffle) creates the `Migration.sol` file.
-We add a value and get and set methods.
+We also add a value and get and set methods for testing purpose.

 ``` solidity
 // SPDX-License-Identifier: MIT